 First chart visualization you have in Power BI is Bar Chart.
-These are horizontal bar charts which shows the graphical representation of the selected category data points.
-Bar charts are used to show a number of units sold, the sale value of different categories etc…
+These are horizontal bar charts that show the graphical representation of the selected category data points.
+Bar charts are used to show the number of units sold, the sale value of different categories, etc…

 To create a Clustered bar chart select the “Clustered bar chart” and drag the required data in the Value field as shown below.

 The below Clustered bar chart shows the “Category-wise” number of units sold data.

 #2 – Clustered Column Chart